Starting a new thing: Surges19th March 2020

 Who is it for?

-My focus for Surge is fellow makers and marketers.
+My focus for Surges is fellow makers and marketers.
 Whether it’s the solo entrepreneur working on a tight budget, the big marketing department looking to automate or reach new levels of creativity, or the ambitious agency looking to go above and beyond for their clients, I hope Surge can point them in the right direction.

 All side-projects need momentum.
 That’s why I’m committed to giving Surge 30 minutes of my time every day.
 Some days it might be more, but (hopefully) never less.